khan-ngo/react-movie-search/README.md

 React Movie Search App - search for your favorite movie.

-- This simple web app utilizes a common API to retrieve and resent data in a meaningful way.
+This simple mobile-first web app utilizes a common API to retrieve and resent data in a meaningful way.

 ## Build Instructions